The best way to explore California is by taking a road trip, preferably through the entire state or at least its northern and central parts.

-Road trips are one of our favorite ways of traveling through our so-to-say backyard.
-But in all honesty, this backyard sometimes is way too broad and extends to neighboring states.
-Nevertheless, it all counts.
 About a week ago, we got on another adventure.
-This time, our epic three-day California road trip took us to central, eastern, and northern parts of the state.
+This time, our epic 3-day road trip took us from Southern California to central, eastern, and northern regions of the state.

-We took freeway 395 north from Los Angeles and headed to Central California first.
-The first stretch of our three-day road trip through California took us about five hours.
-Sitting in a car for such a long time, you don’t have anything else to do like to talk your ear off.
+Sitting in a car for such a long time, you don’t have anything else to do but talk your ear off.
 But these conversations go far beyond mere gossip and involve topics about values and life.
-Moreover, they help time go by so fast that you don’t even notice when you arrive at your destination.
+Moreover, they help time go by so fast that you don’t even notice when you arrive at your next destination.

 Road Trip to Mammoth Lakes, California

-During this five-hour trip, I felt guilty for overpacking.
+During this 5-hour road trip, I felt guilty for overpacking.
 Our previous trips taught us how to embrace minimalist travel and pack less.
-And here, I had almost the whole suitcase filled with just my stuff.
-But with weather forecast staying in low 50 degrees Fahrenheit, it had seemed only appropriate to pack some warm clothes.
-However, it was pretty warm all the way until we reached Mammoth Lakes.
-This place was winter cold.
-So, now I could throw all those guilty feelings out the window.
-Moreover, all those “overpacked” warm clothes came in handy.
+And here, I had almost an entire suitcase filled with just my stuff.
+But with weather forecast in low 50s, it had seemed only appropriate to pack some warm clothes.

-Mammoth Lakes is a town surrounded by snow-capped mountains and several lakes that gave name to this place.
-The biggest lake that became the first stop in our three-day road trip through California was Lake Mary.
-Even a week before summer, this place was very cold and covered in snow.
-It was nothing short of winter wonderland.
+Mammoth Lakes is a town surrounded by snow-capped mountains and several alpine lakes.
+The largest lake in the region that became the next stop was Lake Mary.
+Even at the end of May, the place was very cold and looked like a winter wonderland.

 From Road Trip to Hiking in Central California